Robert Hutton (actor): Early life

-Robert Bruce Winne was born in Kingston, New York, and grew up in Ulster County, New York.
-He was the son of a hardware merchant and was a cousin of the Woolworth heiress Barbara Hutton.
+Robert Bruce Winne was born in Kingston, New York, and he grew up in Ulster County, New York.
+He was the son of a hardware merchant and a cousin of the Woolworth heiress Barbara Hutton.

 He attended Blair Academy, a small boarding school in Blairstown, New Jersey.

 Career

-Before he ventured into films, Hutton acted at the Woodstock Playhouse in Woodstock, New York, for two seasons.
+Before he ventured into films, Hutton acted at the Woodstock Playhouse in Woodstock, New York for two seasons.
 His film debut as Robert Hutton came in Destination Tokyo (1943).

-Hutton resembled actor Jimmy Stewart: during World War II, when Stewart enlisted in the Army Air Forces in March 1941, Hutton benefited from "victory casting" in roles that would ordinarily have gone to Stewart.
+Hutton resembled actor Jimmy Stewart: during World War II when Stewart enlisted in the Army Air Forces in March 1941, Hutton benefited from "victory casting" in roles that would ordinarily have gone to Stewart.
 His final film was The New Roof (1975).

 After leaving Warner Brothers’ studios Hutton continued working in movies, TV shows and as a writer and director in England for several years.
 He returned years later to the United States and lived in New York where he was born and raised.

 Personal life

 Hutton had a daughter and a son.
 He spent his last days in a nursing care facility after breaking his back in a home accident.
 He is interred in Calvary Cemetery in Queens, New York.

+He died of pneumonia in 1994.